cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/index.md

 If your device is on iOS 13.7 and older, is running iOS 16.7.x, or is running iOS 17.0.1 or newer, it will **never** be supported by TrollStore.

-Note that, if your device is on iOS 16.7.x, but supports iOS 17.0, you can follow <router-link to="/updating-blobless-advanced">Updating (Blobless) (Advanced)</router-link> and refer to the chart for further information

 :::